 There’s another popular platform called WooCommerce that’s absolutely free.

-WooCommerce is a WordPress plugin that comes with everything you need to sell products online.
+WooCommerce is the best online store builder for WordPress that comes with everything you need to sell products.
 Plus, there are tons of extensions to add more features and functions to your store.

 We recommend WooCommerce as the best platform for any eCommerce store and here’s why: